bowdensl712/Endless-Dungeon/README.md

 Solution: Just hide the container div and replace it with another inventory div.

 Problem: Upon opening the inventory page, all the contents are populated in an unordered list.
 However, if you close and reopen the inventory, the contents are listed twice.
 Solution: Upon closing the inventory, a 'while' loop checks if inventoryContents.firstChild is 'true', then removes said child one-by-one, until there are none left.

+Problem: Each inventory item has an onClick attribute that triggers equipItem(), but how can it know which item was clicked?
+Solution: First, I stored the item's full data in the 'data-item' attribute.
+Then I used 'onclick(this)' to pass the clicked element as an argument to equipItem(), and with that argument I could now select the specific 'data-item' attribute to recover the array data.